 Unknowing to the both of us, at the same time my daughter Brianna and I were driving down the road when she said out of nowhere, “He said yes, Mommy.”
 I asked her, “Who said yes and what did they say yes to?”
 She replied, “I asked God if you were going to marry Billy and he said yes!”

-We have had many ups and downs, many financial burdens, many heartaches from raising the kids but through it all we have never fought once and hold each other in the highest regard.
+We have had many ups and downs, many financial burdens, many heartaches from raising the kids but through it all, we have never fought once and held each other in the highest regard.